How To Potty Train A Puppy Permanently! ULTIMATE Guide

 Like I said before, puppies are just like 2-year-olds!
 And what better way is there to keep a 2-year-old in a room than with a baby gate!

-The same applies with a puppy and even adult dogs!
+The same applies to a puppy and even adult dogs!
 Baby gates are a great way to control where your dog can and can’t go.

 3. Puppy Playpen

-Once again, another inspired baby item, except they make actual puppy play pens.
-They are an awesome way to control your dog’s environment while you do not have them tied to your hip with a lead.
+Once again, another inspired baby item, except they make actual puppy playpens.
+They are an excellent way to control your dog’s environment while you do not have them tied to your hip with a lead.

-They give your dog a fair amount of room when you want a break from heavy supervision.
+They give your dog a fair amount of room when you want a break from supervising.

 4. Dog Crate

-They are nice and cozy especially for puppies and small breeds alike.
-They are awesome tools to utilize when you have to step out of the room or even the house for extended periods.
+They are nice and cozy, especially for puppies and small breeds alike.
+They are fantastic tools to utilize when you have to step out of the room or even the house for extended periods.
 Dog crates are also one of the best tools to housebreak a puppy.

 Since a crate is pretty small relative to a big room, your dog is more than likely going to adopt it pretty fast as their primary living space.
 Which means they will not do their business inside the crate.